Graduate Research Grant

 Awards will not be granted for retroactive payments.

 Please note that grantees are responsible for obtaining all regulatory approvals.
-The Graduate School does not check compliance and funding does not imply any approval of research practices (such as those involving human subjects or animal care and use).
+TGS does not check compliance and funding does not imply any approval of research practices (such as those involving human subjects or animal care and use.)

 - If the grant is for work on the dissertation, include a chapter outline and a summation of progress to date, such as research already completed or chapters already drafted.